DeviKumaran49/Farm-Fresh/README.md

 Azure: A cloud platform used for hosting and deployment.

-AI integration refers to the blending of artificial intelligence technologies for a range of applications, including chatbots and recommendation systems.
+AI integration : The blending of artificial intelligence technologies for a range of applications, including chatbots and recommendation systems.

 ## Team Members

 1 .
 Devi K

 Cloud Deployment , Readme file